Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction: Experiments

 \subsection{Ablative Experiments}

-We conducted many ablation experiments to explore properties such as the window size, masking ratio, and architecture design, and share our findings in this section.
-We performed all the ablation experiments under 4 NVIDIA A100 GPUs with the same setting for fair comparisons.
+We conducted many ablation experiments to explore properties such as the window size, masking ratio, and architecture design and share our findings in this section.
+We performed all the ablation experiments under 4 NVIDIA 80GB A100 GPUs with the same setting for fair comparisons, and all the experiments were obtained by pretraining on 224$\times$224 images.

-\textbf{Architecture.} Fig. \ref{ablation} compares different architectures, including a simple encoder (with both visible and masked patches as input) and an asymmetric encoder-decoder architecture, as employed by MAE.
+\textbf{Architecture.} Fig. \ref{ablation} compares different architectures, including a simple encoder (with both visible and masked patches as input) and MAE, an asymmetric encoder-decoder architecture with a local window.
 Initially, we sample 75\% patches as the masks following the guidance of MAE.
-We use the absolute positional encoding (APE) for both architectures by default.
-We ablate these two architectures with different masked reconstruction windows, and it shows that a simple encoder can always outperform the asymmetric encoder-decoder.
-Moreover, the performance gap is further magnified when we decrease the window size from 14 to 7, suggesting that a simple encoder is more robust to smaller window sizes than MAE-like architecture.
+By default, we use absolute positional encoding (APE) for both architectures.
+We ablate these two architectures with different masked reconstruction windows, showing that a simple encoder can consistently outperform the asymmetric encoder-decoder.
+Moreover, the performance gap is further magnified when we decrease the window size from 14 to 7.
+This suggests a simple encoder is more robust to smaller window sizes than MAE-like architecture.

-We also compare the version of LoMaR with relative positional encoding (Simple encoder + RPE) and absolute positional encoding (Simple encoder).
-The results show an average improvement of 0.3 acc across different window sizes, demonstrating the benefit of RPE.

-\textbf{Window size.} We create versions LoMaR (Simple encoder + RPE) with multiple different window sizes such as 5$\times$5, 7$\times$7, 9$\times$9, 11$\times$11 and 14$\times$14.
+\textbf{Efficiency vs. window size.} We test LoMaR with multiple different window sizes such as 5$\times$5, 7$\times$7, 9$\times$9, 11$\times$11 and 14$\times$14.
 One caveat is that the smaller window covers much fewer visible patches than the larger ones, which creates unfair comparisons.
-To encourage fairness, we assign different numbers of views for each window size, shown in Table \ref{window_size}, so that all conditions have similar number of visible patches in training.
+To encourage fairness, we assign different numbers of views for each window size, as we demonstrated in Table~\ref{window_size}.
+Thereby, all conditions have a similar number of visible patches in training.

-The results in Fig \ref{ablation} indicate that MAE performance remains stable while we decrease the window size from 14 to 7, but exhibits a sharp when the window size is reduced to 5.
-On the other hand, a larger window size usually results in higher computational cost, as shown in Fig \ref{ablation} (right); the 14$\times$14 window incurs almost twice the pretraining time of the 7$\times$7 window.
-Therefore, from both the efficiency and accuracy perspective, window size 7$\times$7 can be deemed an optimal trade-off for local masked reconstruction.
+From the results in Fig.~\ref{ablation}, we can observe that while there is a performance drop when decreasing the window size from 14 $\rightarrow$ 5, the performance does not change much for other sizes, only 83.2 $\rightarrow$ 83.1, when decreasing the region size from 14$\times$ to 7.
+However, the restricted attention region decreases the total pretraining time from 120 to 66 hours.
+This means that pretraining on 7$\times$7 window size can roughly 2$\times$ speed up the pretraining process with minimal performance change.
+Therefore, window size 7$\times$7 can be deemed an optimal trade-off for local masked reconstruction.